 Title: Mathematics Professor

-Cynthia Craig, Mathematics Professor at Augusta State University, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in mathematics.
+Michael Mizyed Hattar, Mathematics Professor at Mount San Antonio College, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in mathematics education.

 Originally from Jordan, Mr. Hattar came to the United States in 1954, starting his academic pursuits at Greenville College in Illinois, where he earned a Bachelor of Arts in 1958.
 In 1962, he started as a teacher at the Don Bosco Technical Institute in Rosemead California, and in 1968 he graduated with a Master of Science from Western Washington State University.
 From 1968 to 1976, Mr. Hattar served the Don Bosco Technical Institute as the chairman, and he subsequently worked as a teacher at Ontario High School in California from 1976 to 1992.
 In 1989, he completed postgraduate coursework at Oxford University, and in 1992 he accepted a position as a teacher at the Rancho Cucamonga High School, where he remained until 1998.